 If you love to have matching linen, Spotlight offers towels in various sizes so you can snap the same design and prints in a face washer, hand towel, bath mat, bath sheet and bath towel.
 The retailer has several collections to pick from, such as KOO, Esque, Brampton House, Hotel Savoy, Linen & Co, Mode, Platinum, Emerald Hill, Logan & Mason, Dri Glo and Linen House.
 You can expect cotton towels for the most part, although some products are made with a mix of cotton and bamboo.
 These come in a wide variety of designs, such as jacquard, leopard print, ribbed and fringing.
-Prices usually start from just $2 and go up to $30.

 Kmart has a large selection of coordinated bath sheets, towels, face washers, mats, bath and hand towels to score on the cheap.
 Prices for face washers start from as little as $1.75, while both hand towels and bath towels cost under $2.50.
-The most expensive towels from the department store will set you back $13 for the Australian Cotton bath sheet range.
+The most expensive towels from the department store will set you back around $15 for the Australian Cotton bath sheet range.
 Kmart’s range of bath towels includes cotton and polyester options, available in neutral and seasonal colours and funky prints.
 There are also a number of bath towels with fringe detailing for an extra luxe feel.

 ‘GSM’ is to towels what thread count is to bed sheets.
 It stands for Grams Per Square Meter (GSM) and is simply a standard measure of the density of a towel.
 In a nutshell, the higher the GSM, the heavier and more absorbent the towel will be, and by extension the more it’s likely to cost, too.
 The GSM scale ranges from 300 up to 900.
 Anything over 400 GSM is considered medium-weight and anything above 620 GSM is usually heavier and the sort of towels you’ll find at day spas or luxury hotels.